mpkocher/pydantic-cli/README.md

 At a high level, `pydantic_cli` is (hopefully) a thin bridge between your `Options` defined as a Pydantic model and your main `runner(opts: Options)` func that has hooks into the startup, shutdown and error handling of the command line tool.
 It also supports loading config files defined as JSON.
-By design, `pydantic_cli` explicitly doesn't expose, or leak the argparse instance because it would add too much surface area and it would enable users' to start mucking with the argparse instance in all kinds of unexpected ways.
+By design, `pydantic_cli` explicitly **does not expose, or leak the argparse instance** or implementation details.
-The use of `argparse` internally is an hidden implementation detail.
+Argparse is a bit thorny and was written in a different era of Python.
+Exposing these implementation details would add too much surface area and would enable users' to start mucking with the argparse instance in all kinds of unexpected ways.

 Testing can be done by leveraging the `to_runner` interface.

 1. It's recommend trying to do the majority of testing via unit tests (independent of `pydantic_cli`) with your main function and different instances of your pydantic data model.